Should I consider Reducing My Medications?

 Know the surgery schedule so you can ensure they arrive with plenty of time to fill out pre-op paperwork and go through admittance procedures.
 Also, ask the doctor about what to expect after the surgery.
 Oftentimes, senior patients will stay in recovery a bit longer because the anesthesia can wear off more slowly, and because it’s riskier for them.
 You may be able to be in the recovery room with them following the operation as they are waking up and become alert.

-Eating and drinking-Many surgeries have strict rules on patients eating and drinking before and after the procedure.
+Many surgeries have strict rules on patients eating and drinking before and after the procedure.

 Your loved one may not be able to eat or drink for up to 24 hours ahead of surgery.
 Make sure you understand this process and encourage them to follow the direction as well.
 In the event they do accidentally eat or drink, call the hospital right away to discuss it with their doctor/surgical staff.
 It may require them to reschedule the surgery, or simply that you help them remember not to eat or drink anything else.